bananasplit393/kubernetes1.0/README.md

-this is for kubernetes start
+# Kubernetes 1.0
+This is for playing around with basic Network Policy